project424/MATH2015/README.md

 # MATH2015
-Simple Math-Program for Casio Prizm Calculators written in the Prizm-intern BASIC-Language
+Simple Math-Program for Casio Prizm Calculators written in the Prizm-intern BASIC-Language.